7 Reasons Why Kids Need to Play OutdoorsAugust 2, 2020

 In the present digital age, kids tend to spend more and more time indoors, playing on their iPads and watching other kids play on YouTube.
 Various studies have now associated this large amount of time kids spend indoors with a lot of adverse effects on their health and development.

 Health and fitness experts from Vivotion together with our team of garden and outdoor experts have found a simple solution to this growing problem.
 It’s fairly simple… Let children play outdoors!
+Whether this be in a public space or with a playhouse in your garden, the benefits for your children of being outdoors is clear and obvious.

 Why You Need to Let Kids Play Outdoors